Gas prices rise as Harvey batters Texas refineries

-Canadian motorists are seeing an increase in gasoline pump prices as a result of tropical storm Harvey's impact on the Texas refining sector, with the extent of the damage yet to be seen.
+Canadian motorists are seeing an increase in gasoline pump prices as a result of Tropical Storm Harvey's impact on the Texas refining sector, with the extent of the damage yet to be seen.

-Gasoline for September delivery has risen 15 cents (U.S.) per gallon in futures market since the middle of last week – or roughly four cents (Canadian) a litre – as major Texas refineries remained closed until companies determine when they can be safely restarted.
+Gasoline for September delivery has risen 15 cents (U.S.) a gallon in futures market since the middle of last week – or roughly four cents (Canadian) a litre – as major Texas refineries remained closed until companies determine when they can be safely restarted.
 With weather forecasts predicting the deluge to continue around the Houston refining hub, it could be days or weeks before those facilities are back in operation.

 "It's too early to tell" how high prices will go in Canada, said Dan McTeague, analyst with GasBuddy.com, which tracks North American gasoline markets.
 "We're in the early stages.
 They're going to rise incrementally – two or three cents – rather than moving all in one fell swoop."